- Be at least a sophomore in college.

 - The ministry assitant will be supervised by and report directly to the campus pastor.
 The pastoral assistants also provide peer supervision and support.

 - Ministry assistants meet twice monthly as a team, alternating between a worship/fellowship focus and an equipping for ministry focus.
 Small groups might also be incorporated in these meetings.

 - The ministry assistant will meet individually for a 1/1 with the campus pastor at least twice per semester.

 - The ministry assistant will meet with a spiritual mentor of their choosing bi-weekly for spiritual encouragement and accountability.
 The mentor can be: a fellow student, a pastoral assistant, a faculty/staff member, or a local church or community member.

-- The position will involve the equivalent of a four hour-a-week campus job.
+- The position will involve the equivalent of a three hour-a-week campus job.
 You are also allowed to have other campus jobs in addition to the ministry assistant position.

 - Ministry assistants will go through an application process established by the campus pastor.